bikefittr.com

 Finding Your Personal Balance

-Step 1: Assess Your Current Position
+Step 1: Measure Your Current Position

 • Are you experiencing any numbness or pain?

-• Is your breathing restricted?
+• Is your breathing restricted in aero?

 Step 2: Identify Problem Areas